-The University of Wisconsin-Whitewater’s Marching Band had the opportunity to perform on the field with the Milwaukee Brewers Sept.
-26. This moment marked the second time in two years that the marching band has performed on a Wisconsin-loving sports team field.
+The University of Wisconsin-Whitewater Marching Band performed with the Milwaukee Brewers September 26 marking the second time in two years that it has stepped onto the field of a major Wisconsin sports team.

-Two years ago, the marching band had the honor of performing at Lambeau Field, home to the Green Bay Packers, and now the same band was allowed to perform at the Brewers’ home stadium, American Family Field, although they weren’t the only Warhawk group to be present at that game.
+Two years ago the marching band had the honor of performing at Lambeau Field, home to the Green Bay Packers, and now the same band strutted across the Brewers’ home stadium, American Family Field.
+Two Warhawk alums were featured: One being a band alum who invited the marching band to play the National Anthem, and the second a baseball team alum who invited the team to be recognized for their third national championship win. according to Director of Bands Glenn Hayes.

-When the time came, the marching band set up in front of the jumbotron, but not touching the green turf, while the baseball team was standing by the Aurora Health Care Bullpen.
+When the time came, the band set up in front of the jumbotron, but not touching the green turf, while the baseball team was standing by the Aurora Health Care Bullpen.
 The team’s Division III Championship play was broadcast for all to see, and the crowd went wild as the team appeared in front of thousands of Brewers fans.

-McCarty is one of many marching band performers who have performed at both Lambeau Field and American Family Field.
-He goes on to elaborate that Lambeau was more stressful due to performing a full show at halftime, while at the Brewers game they aren’t moving and playing familiar tunes to both campus students and Brewers fans.
+He says that Lambeau was more stressful due to performing a full show at halftime, while at the Brewers game they aren’t moving and playing familiar tunes to both campus students and Brewers fans.

 “The adrenaline is still going to kick in, but I think the band will have an amazing time both on the field and in the stands,” McCarty said.
 “I am more nervous about my Soprano saxophone solo at the Family Fest game, and this experience will help me deal with the nervousness of a lot of eyes on me.”